Interview

 any evidence of spirit stopping.
 Where does nature come to a stop?
 All

 is morphing, pushing forward, shedding skin, eating one another.
-So when
+So

-these people say "we'll pay you to stop", they are trying to keep us away
+these people say "we'll pay you to stop", they are trying to keep us

 from spirituality.
 It's about control.
-Technology also became the focus
+Technology also became the

 at around the same time.
-And the thing with electronics and computers is
+And the thing with electronics and computers

 that they are actually in advance of the people using them.
 The machine